MySQL Query Builder Helper¶

 Important Notes¶

-- Natural language builder: build_query returns example SQL patterns and guidance based on the query_requirements; it does not generate an executable query for your exact schema.
+- The build_query action returns example SQL patterns and guidance derived from your query_requirements; it does not automatically execute SQL.

 Troubleshooting¶